wiaio/slate/source/index.md

 Parameter | Type | Description
 --------- | ----------- | -----------
-customerKey | String | Unique identifier for the customer. username | String | Username of the customer. fullName | String | Full name of the customer. email | String | Email address of the customer.
+customerKey | String | Unique key for the customer. username | String | Username of the customer. fullName | String | Full name of the customer. email | String | Email address of the customer.